 Reflection (1.000, 6%)IL-PTS-2012.6.R IL-PTS-2012.6.S based and best practices.
 The connection to the writing process is not evident in the lesson.
 Genre of writing may vary depending on purpose.
 None of the lesson objectives and lesson assessments are aligned to CCSS for ELA or appropriate standards for content area.
 Only one or two area.
-Only three or of the CCS-ELA is/are addressed: Reading Literature, Reading Informational, for the unit to one other content area.
+Only three or of the CCS-ELA is/are addressed: Reading Literature, Reading Informational, Speaking & Listening, Speaking & Writing and Language Listening, Writing Use.
+Learning assessments.
+Loosely links literacy Links literacy to only Links literacy to at for the unit to one other content area.
 Does not describe the content area content area connection.